Frequently Asked Questions

 Yes, we are always looking to add worthwhile causes to our community!
 Get in touch by emailing email@example.com

 Which charities will my donation support?

 The brand creating the campaign chooses which charities their discount supports.
 You can see this on the campaign card.
-To see how your donation is split between the charities, check out the campaign description.
+To find out more about each charity, simply click on the charity logo, or visit our charity database here.